Eelviny/eelviny.me/content/posts/ups-battery/index.md

 I started to diagnose the issue, fearing that I'd killed it.
 This was the moment I pulled the battery back out, and re-worked the nickel strips.
 I'm unsure whether the BMS cut out or whether the UPS itself hit a thermal limit, but once I put the battery back in an hour later, it fired back up and ran for a further 5 minutes before stopping.
 This time it was the UPS reporting the battery was empty, much to my relief.

-So while I can theoretically run this for at 200W for 23 minutes on one charge, for safety reasons I've decided to not let it run for more than 10 minutes.
+So while I can theoretically run this at 200W for 23 minutes on one charge, for safety reasons I've decided to not let it run for more than 10 minutes.
 Luckily this can easily be configured in the `apcupsd` tool on the server, so it will shutdown either when the battery level is low, or after 10 minutes running on battery - whichever comes first.

 ## So, what did I learn?